Buffer Mapping Project

 How will the buffer protection map be used?

-The map is now ready to be used for implementation.
+The map is now being used for implementation.
 It helps landowners determine where buffers or alternative water quality practices are required and what buffer widths are required.

 Local SWCDs are working with landowners to create the right size buffer or select an alternative water quality practice.
 If the SWCDs, Drainage Authorities or other local governments identify errors in the map during landowner conversations, they will notify the DNR.
 The DNR will make corrections where appropriate and maintain an accurate map.
-The DNR will release updated maps in October and January.
+The DNR is releasing map updates in November 2016 and early 2017.

 The DNR wants to thank all the individuals and organizations that helped us produce the map, with special thanks to those landowners and organizations that are going beyond the minimum buffer requirement to protect one of our most important natural resources: water.